 In 2004, FWC and USFWS established the Manatee Forum, a diverse stakeholder group, with the goal of reducing litigation by establishing areas of common ground, identifying problems or conflicts, developing potential solutions, and accepting differences through increased communication.
-During FY 2017-18, the Manatee Forum met twice, once in November 2017 and once in May 2018.
-During the November meeting, the presentation topics focused on the current and future health of Florida springs as well as springs that provide important manatee habitat.
-In addition, presentations regarding restoration of submerged aquatic vegetation and manatee warm-water habitat were provided.
-The May meeting included presentations focused on the FWC's Manatee Management program's past and future efforts including: the review and implementation of Manatee Protection Plans, interagency efforts to reduce conflicts associated with water-control structures, review of coastal construction projects and manatee protection zones.
+During FY 2018-19, the Manatee Forum met twice, once in December 2018 and once in May 2019.
+During the December meeting, the presentation topics focused on the red tide effects on manatees in southwest Florida, the new manatee abundance estimate and FWC waterway signs and a study regarding manatee behavioral response to boats.
+The May meeting focused on new manatee distribution surveys being conducted and an update on the Crystal River National Wildlife Refuge protocols for manatee protection during the winter months.
+This meeting was also the first Manatee Forum meeting that has been conducted remotely.
+All participants viewed the presentations by Adobe-Connect and listened to the presentations by phone.
+Future plans are for the Manatee Forum to conduct one meeting each year in person and one using this technology.
+The new format will provide efficiencies and save resources for Forum members and participating agencies.
 FWC believes in the importance of having a stakeholder group focused on manatee issues.
 The opportunity for information exchange and the discussion of ideas is very valuable to all parties.